 And there you have it.
 A delicious vegan banana, walnut and chocolate bread which you can enjoy.

 One of the most important things with any banana bread recipe is to ensure that the bananas are at the right stage of ripeness to use.

 Some people even use bananas which have gone black.
-These have a stronger smell and are oozy inside.
-As long as your bananas have no signs of mould, they should be fine to use.3 This will mean that they have a soft consistency, making them easy to mash and therefore mix into the cake batter.
+These have a stronger smell and are oozy inside – just look out for any signs of mould (in which case, avoid).This will mean that they have a soft consistency, making them easy to mash and therefore mix into the cake batter.
 They are also sweeter and have a stronger banana flavour, making them tastier to use in baking.

 This is a good recipe for reducing waste as you can use up any bananas that you have which would not otherwise get eaten before going off.